 Ad Volatility Leads Publishers to Focus on Diversifying Revenues

 The volatility in ad spend and CPM’s during the COVID-19 pandemic is just another pressure on publishers already challenged by new privacy regulation, adblocker adoption, a 3rd party cookie-less future, and even anti-competitive practices from tech giants.
 These are some of the factors that have led ad industry influencers to strongly encourage publishers to diversify revenue streams.
+Several reports have documented increased growth of digital subscriptions during the pandemic, for those with a publisher subscription solution in place.

 The Admiral Visitor Relationship Management Platform helps publishers recover revenues lost to adblockers and grow a mutually beneficial partnership between publishers and audiences.
 Publishers could add ten new revenue streams with a single Admiral tag, with a consistent user experience.
 Grow email lists, social follows, paid subscriptions, and manage paywalls, site registration, or consent management.